UUDigitalHumanitieslab/edpop-collection-ontology/documentation/guidelines.md

 It is useful to express that an annotation is regarded as canonical in a particular context.
 For instance, when a researcher makes corrections within their own collections, those may be regarded as canonical in that context.
 A reasoner could then use this status to create a unified, corrected graph.

-At the moment, there is no implementation for this within the vocabulary, due its complexity.
+At the moment, there is no implementation for this within the vocabulary, due to its complexity.
 Canonical status raises questions about moderation, and creating a unified graph is a non-trivial task, since annotations can contradict each other.

 ### Suggestions vs. modifications